01

 Employment residence permit

-★ PEOPLE WITH A LATVIAN EMPLOYMENT CONTRACT WHO WILL STAY LONGER THAN 90 DAYS AND DO NOT NEED THE BLUE CARD LANE
+★ PEOPLE WITH A LATVIAN EMPLOYMENT CONTRACT STAYING LONGER THAN 90 DAYS

 This is Latvia's standard long-stay work route under the Immigration Law for employer-backed employment.
 In practice the employer and applicant move through the State Employment Agency and OCMA, and the permit can cover the employment period for up to five years.